cheatscreen/api-service/README.md

 ### Contributing?
 Contribute to the cause.
 Join the movement.

-Raise a PR and tag/ping me directly.
+Raise a PR and tag me or ping me directly.

 ---